 This in turn saves time and money for the landlord, and increases productivity for the surveyor who can now reduce the time s/he spends travelling between site and office.

 Technology is everywhere and is revolutionising the way we work.
 We see it on a regular basis in our offices with innovations such as 3D printing, and smart sensors.

 And then there are drones.
 Fast-shedding their militaristic past, drones are now being used to take photographs at predetermined intervals (ranging from one to 30 seconds) together with continuous film footage.
-The benefits are twofold: the images are incredibly high quality, and they can be issued electronically within hours of the survey being completed.
+The benefits are twofold: battery rating is high, the images are incredibly high quality, and they can be issued electronically within hours of the survey being completed.
 For other modern features a drone can have, check out, for example, DJI Phantom 3 Advanced review if you are in search of an honest review about drones and find one which fits you perfectly based on your requirement.
 The DJI Phantom 3 Advanced in not like any other drone as it has multiple applications which makes it among the most versatile drones available in the market.

 Architects are benefiting from building information modelling (BIM) and data and information is now being shared around every discipline within the commercial property industry, and as long there are the necessary regulation to prevent breaches of privacy, security and fraud then we can all benefit.
 Learn more about intrusion detection systems here.